History of Myanmar: Hanthawaddy Pegu (1287–1539, 1550–52)

-The Mon- kingdom was founded as Ramannadesa right after Pagan's collapse in 1297.
+The Mon-speaking Hanthawaddy kingdom was founded as Ramannadesa right after Pagan's collapse in 1297.
 In the beginning, the Lower-Burma-based kingdom was a loose federation of regional power centre in the Mottama, the Pegu and the Irrawaddy Delta.
 The energetic reign of Razadarit (1384–1421) cemented the kingdom's existence.
 Razadarit firmly unified the three Mon-speaking regions together, and successfully held off Ava in the Forty Years' War (1385–1424).

 After the war, Hanthawaddy entered its golden age whereas its rival Ava gradually went into decline.
 From the 1420s to the 1530s, Hanthawaddy was the most powerful and prosperous kingdom of all post-Pagan kingdoms.
 Under a string of especially gifted monarchs, the kingdom enjoyed a long golden age, profiting from foreign commerce.
 The kingdom, with a flourishing the Mon language and culture, became a Centre of commerce and Theravada Buddhism.

 Due to the inexperience of its last ruler, the powerful kingdom was conquered by the upstart Taungoo dynasty in 1539.
 The kingdom was briefly revived between 1550 and 1552.
 It effectively controlled only Pegu and was crushed by Taungoo in 1552.

 Shan States (1287–1563)

 The Shans, ethnic Tai peoples who came down with the Mongols, stayed and quickly came to dominate much of northern to eastern arc of Burma, from northwestern Sagaing Division to Kachin Hills to the present day Shan Hills.

-The most powerful Shan states were Mohnyin and Mogaung in present-day Kachin State, followed by Hsenwi (Theinni) (split up in a northern and a southern state in 1988), THsipaw (Thibaw) and Momeik in present-day northern Shan State.
+The most powerful Shan states were Mohnyin and Mogaung in present-day Kachin State, followed by Hsenwi (Theinni) (split up in a northern and a southern state in 1988), Thsipaw (Thibaw) and Momeik in present-day northern Shan State.

 Minor states included Kalay, Bhamo (Wanmaw or Manmaw), Hkamti Long (Kantigyi), Hopong (Hopon), Hsahtung (Thaton), Hsamönghkam (Thamaingkan), Hsawnghsup (Thaungdut), Hsihkip (Thigyit), Hsumhsai (Hsum Hsai), Kehsi Mangam (Kyithi Bansan), Kengcheng (Kyaingchaing), Kenghkam (Kyaingkan), Kenglön (Kyainglon), Kengtawng, Kengtung (Kyaington), Kokang (Kho Kan), Kyawkku Hsiwan (Kyaukku), Kyong (Kyon), Laihka (Legya), Lawksawk (Yatsauk), Loi-ai (Lwe-e), Loilong (Lwelong), Loimaw (Lwemaw), Nyaung Shwe and many more.

 Mohnyin, in particular, constantly raided Ava's territory in the early 16th century.
 The Monhyin-led Confederation of Shan States, in alliance with Prome Kingdom, captured Ava itself in 1527.
 The Confederation defeated its erstwhile ally Prome in 1532, and ruled all of Upper Burma except Taungoo.
 But the Confederation was marred by internal bickering, and could not stop Taungoo, which conquered Ava in 1555 and all of the Shan States by 1563.